nuxy/MiscreatedMods-DOA/README.md

 ## Survival Tips

 - Build a base (or drop Plot Sign). **Bases never decay** (must be removed by user).
-- Protect your loot with a [storage safe](#metal-safe-storage).
+- Protect your loot with a [storage safe](https://steamcommunity.com/sharedfiles/filedetails/?id=2787400078).
 Stores up to 40 items.
-Requires explosives to raid.
 - Carry Antibiotics (Alien venom remedy) which can be purchased in the safe zone.
 - Aliens spawn everywhere, including indoors.
 Be careful when searching loot.
 - Only melee Aliens in tight areas.
 In most cases, long rifles are preferred.